w3f/polkadot-wiki/docs/learn-phragmen.md

 possible, if the number of nominators is very high or the number of validators is very low, that all available validators may be "saturated" and unable to accept more nominations.
 In this case, one may need a larger amount of stake to participate in staking, since nominations are priority-ranked in terms of amount of stake.
-One can estimate the number of nominators for a specific validator in the next era by running the [`offline-phragmen`](https://github.com/kianenigma/offline-phragmen) program.

 ## External Resources